12.3 – Fixed effects, random effects, and ICC

 Model II ANOVA is common in settings in which individuals are measured more than once.
 For example, in behavioral science or in sports science, subjects are typically measured for the response variable more than once over a course of several trials.
 Another common setting of Model II ANOVA is where more than one raters are judging an event or even a science project.
 In all of these cases what we are asking is about whether or not the subjects are consistent, in other words, we are asking about the precision of the instrument or measure.

 In the assessment of learning by students, for example, different approaches may be tried and the instructor may wish to investigate whether the interventions can explain changes in test scores.
 There is an enormous number of articles on reliability measures in the social sciences and you should be aware of a classical paper on reliability by Shrout and Fleiss (1979) (see also McGraw and Wong, 1996).
 Both the ICC and the product moment correlation, r, which we will introduce in Chapter 16, are measures of strength of linear association between two ratio scale variables (Jinyuan et al 2016).
 But ICC is more appropriate for association between repeat measures of the same thing, e.g., repeat measures of running speed.
 In contrast, the product moment correlation can be used to describe association between any two variables, e.g., between repeat measures of running speed, but also between say running speed and maximum jumping height.
-The concept of repeatability of individual behavior or other characteristics is also a common theme in genetics and so you should not be surprised to learn that the concept actually traces to RA Fisher and his invention of ANOVA and, like in the sociology literature, there are many papers on the use and interpretation of repeatability in the evolutionary biology literature (e.g., Lessels and Boag 1987; Boake 1989; Dohm 2002; Wolak et al 2012).
+The concept of repeatability of individual behavior or other characteristics is also a common theme in genetics and so you should not be surprised to learn that the concept actually traces to RA Fisher and his invention of ANOVA.
+Just as in the case of the sociology literature, there are many papers on the use and interpretation of repeatability in the evolutionary biology literature (e.g., Lessels and Boag 1987; Boake 1989; Falconer and Mackay 1996; Dohm 2002; Wolak et al 2012).

 There are many ways to analyze these kinds of data but a good way is to treat this problem as a one-way ANOVA with Random Effects.
 Thus, the Random Effects model permits the partitioning of the variation in the study into two portions: the amount that is due to differences among the subjects or judges or intervention versus the amount that is due to variation within the subjects themselves.
 The Factor is the Subjects and the levels of the factor are how ever many subjects are measured twice or more for the response variable.

-If the subjects performance is repeatable, then the Mean Square Between (Among) Subjects, MS_{B}, component will be greater than the Mean Square Error component, MS_{W}, of the model.
+If the subjects performance is repeatable, then the Mean Square Between (Among) Subjects, , component will be greater than the Mean Square Error component, , of the model.
 There are many measures of repeatability or reliability, but the intraclass correlation coefficient or ICC is one of the most common.
 The ICC may be calculated from the Mean Squares gathered from a Random Effects one-way ANOVA.
 ICC can take any value between zero and one.

 where